hotwax/oms-documentation/netsuite/Flows/cycle-count.md

 ```
 ### Import Inventory Variance in NetSuite

+Retailers learn a lot about their product and operations using the reasons for variance in inventory but NetSuite’s Inventory Adjustment function only provides limited information relating to variance, mostly restricted to a “Comments” free text field.
+When trying to perform analytics on variance reasons, the free text nature of the comments field makes it difficult to obtain predictable results.

+To circumvent this issue, retailers can set up variance locations in NetSuite.
+These locations are set up as “undefined” type locations, meaning that they are neither a retail location nor a warehouse, rather just a holding location.
+Retailers can set up as many variance locations as they need to help accurately segregate types of variances in their operations.

 When variances are tracked using variance locations in NetSuite, variances logged by HotWax Commerce are actually registered as an Inventory Transfer from the affected store location to the variance location.
 For example, if a store wants to damage out 5 units of a product, they’d log an inventory transfer of that product from their store to the Damaged location.
 This reduces the inventory from the store and increments that inventory at the Damaged location.
 Now retailers can use this movement to analyze which facilities are logging damaged inventory at higher rates than others and potentially track down operational and planning issues.

 In NetSuite, another Scheduled Suite Script is employed to download and import the CSV files from the SFTP location.
 This script leverages the native CSV Import tool provided by NetSuite to create Inventory Adjustment records.